LouBNielsen/SendingAndReceivingSMS/README.md

     }

 By using the Build-in application you don't have to take care of permissions like in the first example.
 The Build-in application has already taken care of that.

+But, this is also going to work and this is very simple!

+  buttonSendSMS2.onClick {
+    val number = "41100534"
+    val text = "Jeg sender en sms" sendSMS(number, text)
+  }